realKP/marina-API/README.md

 - [Testing](#testing "Testing")

 ## Overview <a name="overview"></a>
 This project is a REST API service that models a simple marina with three resources: users, boats, and loads.
 These resources can be manipulated through various CRUD operations.
 The application is written in JavaScript and HTML using NodeJS and Express.
-It is deployed through Google App Engine with Google Datastore as the NoSQL database and uses Okta’s Auth0 for user authentication.
+It is deployed through Google Cloud Platform's App Engine with Google Datastore as the NoSQL database and uses Okta’s Auth0 for user authentication.

 ## Usage <a name="usage"></a>
 Here are the links required to use this cloud API: